ashleybaxter/iamashley/_posts/2016-09-23-post-launch-problems.markdown

 ### Understanding My Audience's Preferences

 My goal is to make insurance simpler.
-I may be biased, but I think <a href="https://withjack.co.uk/quote">Jack's quote system</a> ticks that box.
+I may be biased, but I think <a href="https://withjack.co.uk/quote">With Jack's quote system</a> ticks that box.
 It asks the questions it needs to get you a quote—nothing more.

 All insurers have different question sets for cover.
 Some demand endless forms to be filled in, while others require a few key details.
 We work with an insurer who falls into the latter category, but it comes at a cost (quite literally).
 Higher premiums.